yzlaboratory/yzlaboratory/README.md

 # Yo, I'm known to my friends as Kira.
 Welcome to my GitHub!
-I'm a Software Engineer and avid Traveler
+I'm a Software Engineer and avid Traveler.

 🌱 Currently Learning:
 - Expanding my knowledge in AWS and Azure by doing Certs